 4.1 The Board should establish an Audit Committee.
 Comply The Audit Committee should be structured so that it: consists only of Non-Executive Directors.
-Comply consists of a majority of Independent Directors.
+One Director currently acting as Interim CEO consists of a majority of Independent Directors.
 Comply • is Chaired by an Independent Director, who is not Chair of the Board.
 Comply has at least three members.
 Comply 4.2 The Board should before it approves the financial statements for a period receive the declarations from its CEO and CFO required by s295.A of the Corporations Act 2001.
 Comply 4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by the external auditor.
 Comply